juanma-wp/enterprise-block-editor/Module 5 Advanced Block Development/07 Deprecation.md

 In this example, existing content from `content` is migrated into an inner paragraph block, ensuring smooth transitions.

-## **Addressing Block Validation Errors**
+## Addressing Block Validation Errors

-When a block’s `save` function output does not match the stored content, the Block Editor triggers a validation error.
+When a block's `save` function output does not match the stored content, the Block Editor triggers a [validation error](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/#validation).
 This usually happens when:

 - The `save` function is modified without a corresponding deprecation.
-- Attributes are changed without a migration strategy.
+- [Attributes](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/) are changed without a migration strategy.
 - Inner block structures are altered without proper migration.

-### **Steps to Prevent Validation Errors:**
+**Steps to Prevent Validation Errors:**

-1. **Use the Deprecation API** – Define deprecated versions whenever changes are made to a block’s save function or structure.
+1. **Use the [Deprecation API](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-deprecation/)** – Define deprecated versions whenever changes are made to a block's save function or structure.
 2. **Ensure the `save` output is consistent** – Older versions should retain the same markup to match saved content.
 3. **Test deprecated versions** – Load older content in the editor and verify that it upgrades correctly.
 4. **Use migrations for attributes and inner blocks** – When modifying attributes or converting content into inner blocks, always provide a migration path.